 Not at all.
 We can create bills to distribute electricity costs fairly to multiple tenants with or without any clean energy installed.
 To realize profits from onsite generation of power, a solar system, wind, or other electricity generation must exist.

+Energy311 DOES NOT provide any legal advice and users of this web site should consult with their own lawyer for legal advice.
 This web site (the "Site") is a general service that provides legal information over the Internet.
 We are not a law firm and our employees are not acting as your attorney.
 The information contained in the Site is general legal information and should not be construed as legal advice to be applied to any specific factual situation.
 If you are unsure whether your particular situation requires that a document be changed, you should consult a lawyer.
 Any use of the Site DOES NOT create or constitute a solicitor-client relationship between Energy311 or any employee of or other person associated with Energy311 and a user of the Site.
 As the law differs in each legal jurisdiction and may be interpreted or applied differently depending on your location or situation, the information or use of documents on the Site is not a substitute for the advice of a lawyer.